 The cabins of the DC-9/MD-80/MD-90 and 717 aircraft are similar but there are a couple of major differences.

 The DC-9 and 717 have one galley in the front and two lavatories at the rear.
-The MD-80/MD-90 have two galleys, front and rear as shown in the seat map to the left.
+The MD-80 & MD-90 have two galleys, front and rear as shown in the seat map to the right.
 The rear galley is 3 rows up from the back and there is a door, which you can see in the illustration above.

 The seating configuration is either 2×3 or 3×2 (MD-88 shown in the illustration).
 EXCEPTION: the MD-87 only is configured like a DC9 except that the row over the wing where the exit is only has one seat on the left and two on the right.